-- consolidated EIA Directive 2011/92/EU - Wildlife Acts 1976-2012 - The Habitats Directive 92/43/EEC - The Birds Directive 2009/147/EC - The European Communities (Birds and Natural Habitats) Regulations 2011 (SI 411/11) - European Communities (Environmental Impact Assessment) (Agriculture) Regulations 2011) (SI 456 of 2011) - Flora (Protection) Order 1999 - European Union (Environmental Impact Assessment and Habitats) Regulations 2011 and 2012 - Smith et al. (2011) Best practice guidance for habitat survey and mapping in Ireland. - DoEHLG (2009) Appropriate Assessment of Plans and Projects in Ireland. - EPA (2003) Advice notes on current practice (in the preparation of Environmental Impact Statements). - EPA (2002) Guidelines on the information to be contained in Environmental Impact Statements. - European Commission and (2002) Assessment of plans and projects significantly affecting European sites. - Fossitt (2000) A Guide to Habitats in Ireland. - IEEM (2006) Guidelines for Ecolgoical Impact Assessment in the United Kingdom. - Eirgrid (2012) Ecology Guidelines for Transmission Projects.
+- Consolidated EIA Directive 2011/92/EU - Wildlife Acts 1976-2012 - The Habitats Directive 92/43/EEC - The Birds Directive 2009/147/EC - The European Communities (Birds and Natural Habitats) Regulations 2011 (SI 411/11) - European Communities (Environmental Impact Assessment) (Agriculture) Regulations 2011) (SI 456 of 2011) - Flora (Protection) Order 1999 - European Union (Environmental Impact Assessment and Habitats) Regulations 2011 and 2012 - Smith et al. (2011) Best practice guidance for habitat survey and mapping in Ireland. - DoEHLG (2009) Appropriate Assessment of Plans and Projects in Ireland. - EPA (2003) Advice notes on current practice (in the preparation of Environmental Impact Statements). - EPA (2002) Guidelines on the information to be contained in Environmental Impact Statements. - European Commission and (2002) Assessment of plans and projects significantly affecting European sites. - Fossitt (2000) A Guide to Habitats in Ireland. - IEEM (2006) Guidelines for Ecological Impact Assessment in the United Kingdom. - Eirgrid (2012) Ecology Guidelines for Transmission Projects. - DAHG (2011) Irelands National Biodiversity Plan: Actions for Biodiversity 2011 2016 - Laois County Development Plan 2011-2014 - Kilkenny County Development Plan 2008-2014 - European Commission Guidance on Integrating Climate Change and Biodiversity into Environmental Impact Assessment (2013)

-6.1.3 PROJECT DESCRIPTION
+8.1.3 Project Description

 The project includes a number of components which are broken down into units for ease of description (Units 1 - 8).
-A description of each unit is presented in Section 2 of this Report.
+A description of each unit is presented in Section 2 of this EIS.

-6.1.4 STUDY AREA
+8.1.4 STUDY AREA

-The study area extends from the proposed Coolnabacky 400/110kV Substation site at Coolnabacky, County Laois (ca 3 km South-west of Stradbally) to an existing ESB substation at Scart, County Kilkenny (ca 5 km East of Kilkenny City).
+The study area extends from the proposed Coolnabacky 400/110kV Substation site at Coolnabacky, County Laois (c.
+3 km South-west of Stradbally) to an existing ESB substation at Scart, County Kilkenny (c.
+5 km East of Kilkenny City).
 This is a rural area and is characterised by farmland interspersed with towns, villages and small settlements that are connected by a complex road network.